Quantum-inspired Chemical Rule for Discovering Topological Materials: Results and Discussion

 We adopt a supervised learning approach to derive chemically inspired rules for diagnosing topological materials.
 Our training dataset is taken from Ma et al.\cite{Ma36}, which itself was curated from a subset of the database compiled by Tang et al.\cite{Tang26}.

 The dataset contains 9,026 materials, of which 51\% are labeled as topologically trivial and 49\% as nontrivial (combining topological insulators and topological semimetals into a single category), spanning a total of 54 distinct elements.
-As shown in Fig.~\ref{fig:performance}(a), the materials are distributed across compounds containing one to six elements, with counts of 213, 3,317, 4,483, 944, 67, and 2, respectively; the corresponding percentages of topological materials in each group are 76.5\%, 69.1\%, 40.6\%, 14.7\%, 13.4\%, and 0.0\%.
+As shown in Figure~\ref{fig:performance}(a), the materials are distributed across compounds containing one to six elements, with counts of 213, 3,317, 4,483, 944, 67, and 2, respectively; the corresponding percentages of topological materials in each group are 76.5\%, 69.1\%, 40.6\%, 14.7\%, 13.4\%, and 0.0\%.
 As noted in Ref.~\citenum{Ma36}, the dataset is inherently noisy because symmetry-based high-throughput methods cannot capture all topological states, meaning some topological materials may be mislabeled as trivial.
 In addition, we consider a discovery set of 1,433 materials, also from Ma et al., whose topological character cannot be determined by symmetry indicators.
+A detailed description of the dataset is given in Section~S3 of the SI.
 Our approach applies the $g^Q(M)$ chemical rule to this discovery set, followed by DFT validation of materials whose predictions differ from Ref.~\citenum{Ma36}, enabling an assessment of the rule’s predictive performance.

 Each dataset entry includes a material’s chemical formula, space group (SG), and topological label, with nontrivial materials labeled 1 and trivial ones labeled 0.
 Since our chemical rule is symmetry-agnostic, only chemical formulas and labels are used for training.
 Labels are converted into one-hot vectors—[0,1] for nontrivial and [1,0] for trivial—to facilitate model learning.